Fostering STEM Innovation

 In 2014, the Polsky Center for Entrepreneurship and Innovation launched the Innovation Corps (I-Corps) program to empower UChicago scientists, researchers, and students to test the commercial potential of their research and ideas.
 Supported with funding from the National Science Foundation (NSF) and run by the Polsky Center, the I-Corps program is specifically designed for participants working on projects related to the STEM (science, technology, engineering, and mathematics) fields.
 Participants are not required to have previous experience in business or entrepreneurship in order to be accepted into the I-Corps program.

-I-Corps is a highly-experiential, 7-week-long program.
-Each team will receive a $2,500 National Science Foundation (NSF) grant for their participation in the program.
+I-Corps is a highly-experiential, extracurricular seven-week-long program.
+Each team will receive a National Science Foundation (NSF) micro grant for their participation in the program.
 Participants are expected to dedicate an average of 4-7 hours per week to the following program activities and requirements.

-- Attend Four Classroom Sessions: At least two members of each I-Corps team are required to attend four 3-hour classroom sessions, which are held at the Polsky Exchange.
+- Attend Four Educational Sessions: At least two members of each I-Corps team are required to attend four educational sessions, which are held in-person or virtually depending on the cohort.
+The fall and spring sessions will be held in-person and the summer sessions will be conducted virtually.
 These sessions consist of lectures, team presentations, and visits from guest speakers.
 In addition, these sessions provide time to foster team discussion, group work, and networking with other cohort members, speakers, and mentors.

 Use of Funds